SkiFire13/master-thesis/chapters/background/6-strategy-improvement.typ

   $
 ]

 Finally, a way to decide whether a strategy can be improved or is optimal is provided.
-This resolves around looking at the play profiles of the successors of each vertex: if one of them is better than the successor chosen by the current strategy then the strategy is not optimal and the better one can be chosen instead.
+This involves looking at the play profiles of the successors of each vertex: if one of them is is greater than the successor chosen by the current strategy then the strategy is not optimal and the greater one is chosen instead.
 At this point the valuation is no longer correct and must be recomputed, leading a new iteration.

 // TODO: Further details redirect to the paper?
 // TODO: Change wording to say the paper implemented it with such complexity.